Notenlish/lifeengine-creature-editor/README.md

-# Organism Editor
+# Life Engine Creature Editor
  Organism editor for [The Life Engine](https://thelifeengine.net/)

 # How to Use
- Just open the editor [here](https://notenlish.github.io/organism-editor/)
+ Just open the editor [here](https://notenlish.github.io/life-engine-creature-editor/)

  Click the cells to choose them.
 To remove a cell right-click.